privacore/helppages-findx/en/gettingstarted.md

 ## Level up your searching

-- Use these [keyboard shortcuts](keyboard-shortcuts) to navigate through the search results without a mouse.
-- These [search operators](advanced-search) are supported by findx, and more will be added over time.
 - [Search exits](search-exits) let you jump to another source and perform the same search there.

 # Let us know what you like or dislike about findx